Balancing work with skiing and snowboarding | Trying out workcation in Minamiuonuma

 Minamiuonuma City is planning to hold online seminars for workation and local networking events including backcountry tours.
 If you want to experience a new lifestyle, why not join us?

-●About the online seminar:
+● About the online seminar:

-Date and time: Monday, February 14, 2022, 7:00 PM - 8:30 PM
+Date and Time: Monday, February 14, 2022, 19:00-20:30

-Application form here
+Application form ishere

-Operated by: Nature Experience Village
+Operator: Nature Experience Village

-Inquiries: Nature Experience Village/Takemiya (kigurumi41244124@gmail.com)
+Inquiry: Nature Experience Village / Takemiya (kigurumi41244124@gmail.com)

 Dates: 1st session: Saturday, February 26, 2022, 8:00 AM - 4:00 PM